thiennp/frontend-mastery-hub/levels/136/README.md

-# Level 136: Code Splitting & Lazy Loading
+# Level 136: SWC Compiler

 ## Overview
-This level focuses on code splitting & lazy loading and provides comprehensive learning materials, examples, and projects.
+This level focuses on swc compiler and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of code splitting & lazy loading
+- Understand the core concepts of swc compiler
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns